mnz1988/stable-diffusion-guide/README.md

 1. **Launching and settings:** <a name="launch"></a> It is finally time to launch the WebUI.
     *Launcher:* Press the button on the launcher and wait patiently for it to start.
 Then, it will open the interface in your browser.
 It's like a website, but on your computer.
     *Collab:* Press the play buttons, **in order, one at a time**.
-Wait for each one to finish before pressing the next one.
+Wait for each one to finish before pressing the next one. **You may skip the ControlNet section this time**.
 When the final step is finished, it will produce a link you can use to access the interface as a website.
 This will be open as long as the page stays open.
-You may also want to give it a password before starting.

     The starting page is where you can make your images.
 But first, we'll go to the Settings tab.
 There will be sections on the left.
     * In the *Stable Diffusion* section, scroll down and increase **Clip Skip** from 1 to 2.
 This is said to produce better images, specially for anime.
 You can also set your VAE from here, but I have a better idea: